What is a dispute?

 Attached are copies of [description of information you are including] that document this problem.

-Please investigate this and let me know if you need any additional information to process this request.
+Please let me know if you need any additional information to process this request.

 Filing a dispute through Capital One

-Your charge might be eligible to be disputed digitally, in which case the tool to do so can be accessed on our mobile app or our website.
+Your charge might be eligible for submitting a dispute online or on our mobile app, in which case the tool to do so can be accessed on our mobile app or our website.

-- Continue through the flow by answering questions regarding your purchase.
-If your transaction is not eligible to be disputed digitally, we’ll provide a phone number for you to call in and work with an agent.
+Continue answering questions regarding your purchase.
+If your transaction is not eligible to be disputed online, we’ll provide a phone number for you to call in and work with an agent directly.

 You can also file a dispute over the phone by contacting us at the number on the back of your card or by calling: